google/trillian/docs/howto/freeze_a_ct_log.md

 that `is_master` remains non zero during this time.
 If not you may have to go back and find the currently active signer.

+For additional safety keep watching the metrics for a further number of signer runs until you are are that there is no further sequencing activity for the log.
+Because some of the available storage options use queue sharding (e.g. CloudSpanner) it is not sufficient to rely on no activity in a single signer run.

 ## Set Log Tree To Frozen State

+**Warning**: Be sure to have completed the queue monitoring process set out in the previous section.
+If there are still queued leaves that have not been integrated then setting the tree to frozen will put the log on a path to exceeding its MMD.

 Use `updatetree` to set the log tree to a `FROZEN` state.